adrg/adrg/README.md

 Hi, I'm Adrian!
 I'm a passionate software developer based in Romania.
 Nice to see you here!
 Actually, I'm not really sure that anyone is reading this.
 It would be nice to get some kind of confirmation.
 On second thought, I guess this is a form of freedom in and of itself.
 I could write just about anything.
-Maybe it's better that I don't really like introductions, otherwise there might have been something meaningful written here.
+Maybe it is better that I am not too keen on writing introductions, otherwise there might have been something meaningful here.

 <p><samp>Anyway, this is the home of my open-source projects.
 Welcome!</samp></p>